Best Garden Solar Lights

 When it comes to design features, this solar light stands above most of its kind.
 Yet, the issues with the included mounting hardware and suggested problems with the light triggering in daylight prevent it from ascending.

 Certain elements, such as the intensity of the sunlight and the weather, will affect the battery life somewhat.
 Yet, expect up to eight hours of illumination with a full charge.
+One important feature to note is that the panel switch must be in the on position during the day to retain the solar power.

 While this is indeed resistant to corrosion and water, the build quality, as a whole, leaves a lot to be desired.
 Given the plastic sides, they may be torn apart by violent wind storms.